1173710208/SQMCWHC_reservation_miniprogram/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a wechat mini-program for patients in Shangqiu Maternal and Child Welfare Health Center (SQMCWHC) to book check-ups and physiotherapy.
+This is a WeChat mini-program for patients in Shangqiu Maternal and Child Welfare Health Center (SQMCWHC) to book check-ups and physiotherapy.

 ### Built With